Canu-leonardo-principal/Magic-Treevial-Backend-con-Mysql/README.md

 ### Scripts

 Scripts are useful when it comes to creating new projects with Docker'd Xampp.
+I don't excel in writing scripts.
+They are primitive, but work.
+If you would like to improve them, feel free to do so!

 - `export.sh` creates a `.zip` of the `src` folder,
 - `init.sh` deletes the pre-existing `.git` folder, initializes a new repository, adds everything and commits,